In This Section

 This was the second international conference dedicated to Audio for Games.
 As a follow-up to the AES 35th, the 24 papers presented at the AES 41st explored in further detail the research and current trends in game audio.
-Available only on CD-ROM.
+Available on CD-ROM or as a downloadable PDF.
 View Table of Contents

 Proceedings of the AES 42nd International Conference: Semantic Audio, Ilmenau, Germany - 2011 July 22-24.

 The rapid evolution of digital audio technologies, audio compression, and streaming has significantly changed the way digital audio is created, processed, and consumed today.
 New audio content can be produced at a very low cost.
 Thus the sheer amount of available audio data grows more and more each day.
 Content-based management of audio recordings is essential to enable efficient use of these data.
 Aside from audio retrieval and recommendation techniques, the semantics of audio signals are also becoming more important in object-oriented audio coding, editing, and processing.
 Recent product releases demonstrate this, but many more innovative functionalities are becoming available.
 The conference was concerned with research and development targeted toward content-based handling of digital audio recordings.
 The 33 papers presented at the 42nd Conference give a broad overview of the state of the art and address many of the new scientific disciplines involved in this still-emerging field.
 315 pages.
 Available as printed book or a downloadable PDF of the book.
 View Table of Contents